-&lt;sup>7 https://saferrecruitmentconsortium.org/

-12.4 All staff as part of their annual safeguarding training will receive Online Safety Training and will sign the Acceptable Use Agreement.
-This sets out responsibilities for all staff, ensuring they have an up-to-date awareness of online safety and that all digital communications with children/parents/carers should be at professional level and only carried out using official school systems.

-12.5 We understand that a pupil may make an allegation against a member of staff.

-12.6 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present.

-12.7 The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the LSCPB Procedures (https://llrscb.proceduresonline.com/).
-In addition to this, the Headteacher is aware of the harms thresholds and difference between low level concerns and harms as set out in KCSIE 2022 and within the schools 'Managing Allegations Procedures'.
-(Appendix 7)

-12.8 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors / trustees who will consult with Children's Social Care, LADO, without notifying the Headteacher first.
-(0116 454 2440)

-12.9 In all occasions identified in 12.7 & 12.8 above, the school will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers, a copy of which can be found in the School's Managing Allegations Procedure (website)

-12.10 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult (as in 12.8 above) in making this decision.

-12.11 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events, which will be stored under our own secure systems and may be produced in the event of any allegation.
-However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage.

-12.12 Our school staff including supply staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in Appendix 4.

-12.13 Our school staff including supply staff and volunteers understand their responsibilities in raising an allegation against another staff member, following local authority and LSCPB guidance and procedures
+- 12.5 We understand that a pupil may make an allegation against a member of staff. - 12.6 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - 12.7 The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the LSCPB Procedures (https://llrscb.proceduresonline.com/).
+In addition to this, the Headteacher is aware of the harm's thresholds and difference between low level concerns and harms as set out in KCSIE 2023 and within the schools 'Managing Allegations Procedures'.
+(Appendix 3) 12.8 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult with Children's Social Care, LADO, without notifying the Headteacher first.
+(0116 454 2440) - 12.9 On all occasions identified in 12.7 & 12.8 above, the school will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers, a copy of which can be found in the School's Managing Allegations Procedure (Appendix 3). - 12.10 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult the LADO (as in 12.8 above) in making this decision. - 12.11 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events, which will be stored under our own secure systems and may be produced in the event of any allegation.
+However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage. - 12.12 If our school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), as with any safeguarding allegation, where this is the case, we will follow our safeguarding policies and procedures, including informing the LADO.
+Furthermore, our lettings agreement for other users requires that the organiser will manage the suspension of adults where necessary from school premises. - 12.13 Our school staff including supply staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in (Appendix 4). - 12.14 Our school staff including supply staff and volunteers understand their responsibilities in raising an allegation against another staff member, following local authority and LSCPB guidance and procedures.

-13 Whistleblowing
+13. Whistleblowing